 Born in Pretoria, Gérard Korsten began his career as an orchestral violinist.
 After studies with Ivan Galamian at the Curtis Institute in Philadelphia he went to Salzburg, where he trained with Sándor Végh, becoming concertmaster and then Assistant Music Director of Camerata Salzburg, of which Végh was Principal Conductor.
 In 1987 Korsten joined the Chamber Orchestra of Europe as its concertmaster; over his nine years with the ensemble he built close working relationships with such conductors as Claudio Abbado, Nikolaus Harnoncourt and Heinz Holliger.

-Since 1996 he has dedicated his career to conducting, appearing regularly with such orchestras as the Adelaide Symphony, BBC Scottish Symphony, Budapest Festival Orchestra, Camerata Salzburg, Chamber Orchestra of Europe, Helsingborg Symphony, Hong Kong Philharmonic, Irish Chamber Orchestra, Latvian National Symphony, Orchestra della Svizzera Italiana, Orchestra Padova e Veneto, Scottish and Swedish Chamber Orchestras and the SWR Sinfonieorchester Freiburg.
+Gérard Korsten has conducted over 100 orchestras in 24 countries, appearing regularly with orchestras such as the Adelaide Symphony, BBC Scottish Symphony, Budapest Festival Orchestra, Camerata Salzburg, Chamber Orchestra of Europe, Gävle Symphony Orchestra, Hong Kong Philharmonic, Irish Chamber Orchestra, Orchestra di Padova e del Veneto, Scottish and Swedish Chamber Orchestras, as well as the SWR Sinfonieorchester Freiburg.

 Gérald Korsten’s Arthaus DVD of Le nozze di Figaro, recorded at La Scala with a cast led by Diana Damrau and Ildebrando d’Arcangelo, was awarded a Diapason D’Or in France and designated Critic’s Choice by US magazine Opera News.
 His other recordings include Tchaikovsky’s Serenade and Souvenir de Florence with the Chamber Orchestra of Europe (Deutsche Grammophon), orchestral works by Crusell, Lindblad and Eggert (Naxos), La Veuve joyeuse (DVD, Erato) and a number of live recordings with the Teatro Lirico di Cagliari: Die ägyptische Helena, Euryanthe and Lucia di Lammermoor on CD (Dynamic) and, on DVD, Alfonso und Estrella (Dynamic) and Don Pasquale (Arthaus).